kvosbur/freecell-solitaire-solver/game-engine/memory-bank/activeContext.md

 - The engine is designed for integration with UIs, solvers, and other applications, with no direct user interface or I/O.
 - Focus is on providing a clean, well-documented API and preparing for downstream integration.
 - **Recent focus:** Interface consistency refactor for `FreeCells`, `Foundations`, and `Tableau` to standardize method signatures and error handling across all core components.
-- **Current Focus**: Consumer readiness and API refinement.
-A comprehensive review has confirmed the engine is in an excellent state, with a pure design and strong adherence to Rust best practices.
-The immediate priority is to refine the API for easier consumption by others, addressing minor inconsistencies and improving ergonomics.
+- **Current Focus**: Production-ready.
+The game-engine is stable, well-documented, and ready for integration with consumer applications like the solver and appAutomation.

 ## Recent Changes